 -Movie theaters can reopen but each visitor must sit two meters apart.

-There are ongoing strict driving regulations from within Costa Rica.
+There are ongoing strict driving regulations from within Costa Rica as a measure to slow the spread of COVID-19.
 Just note, if you are a foreigner with a foreign license in Costa Rica you are currently allowed to drive.

 Typically, tourists would only be allowed to operate a vehicle for up to three months, but this has been extended due to the current situation.